Italian Ricotta Pie

 Sprinkling cinnamon on top of pre-baked dessert.

-5) Take the pie crust out of the freezer and pour in the filling, smoothing out the top.
+1. Take the pie crust out of the freezer and pour in the ricotta mixture, smoothing out the top to remove any air bubbles.

-6) Give the top a dusting of cinnamon, then pop it in the oven for about 50 minutes, or until the crust is a lovely golden brown and the center is mostly set with just a little jiggle.
+2. Give the top of the pie a dusting of cinnamon, then pop it in the baking dish for about 50 minutes, or until the crust is a lovely golden brown and the center is mostly set.

 Freshly baked homemade Italian ricotta pie.

-7) Once it's done, take it out of the oven and let it cool.
-Then, transfer it to the refrigerator to chill completely for about 5-6 hours or overnight.
+2. Once it's done, take it out of the oven and let it cool on a wire rack.
+Then, transfer it to the refrigerator to chill completely for at least 6 hours.
+Overnight is best.

 Up close slice of pie on a plate.